pokorra/portfolio/README.md

 I wanted this project to look kind of old school, but not the kitschy way.
 To achieve that, I tried to made it look a little like a poster from 80's.
 I was naming SCSS classes according to BEM methodology, although I have decided to organize my files equivalently of the React component files.
 I felt like this approach will make my code more transparent.

+### gsap

+I have decided to create a website-intro with gsap.
+It's an animated svg file with colors matching with the main website.

 ## Status